-The Institute for the Psychological Sciences was formed, chartered, and established in the Commonwealth of Virginia, has maintained a main campus under the same ownership for 10 years, has remained fully accredited by an accrediting body recognized by the U.S. Department of Education, and is therefore exempt from the requirements of certification or approval by the State Council of Higher Education for Virginia (SCHEV).
+The Institute for the Psychological Sciences was formed, chartered, and established in the Commonwealth of Virginia in 1998, is accredited by a U.S. Department of Education recognized accrediting agency, and is therefore exempt from the requirements of certification or approval by the State Council of Higher Education for Virginia (SCHEV).
 The exemption entitles IPS to conduct academic affairs or business without seeking or obtaining SCHEV approval.
 The resulting scope of the institutional autonomy includes:

 ASPPB/National Register Designated Program